Your Cart is empty

 Today (and every day), say yes to SPF.

+So how exactly does SPF work and what’s the difference between mineral and chemical sunscreen?
 The first thing to know is that there are two types of sunscreen:

 - Mineral sunscreen protects you at a surface level, using small particles to sit on the skin's surface and block UV rays.